 Roman Colosseum, Rome:

-The beautiful Brazil.
+Beautiful Brazil.
 The Carnival capital.
 This is one place I have always wanted to go.
 Before Edward took Bella.
 One place I want to check off while there is Christ Redeemer.
-This bigger then life statue of Jesus Christ stands at a whooping 98 feet.
+This bigger than life statue of Jesus Christ stands at a whopping 98 feet.
 “Put some Jesus in your life”.
-Christ Redeemer is located on the peak of Corcovado mountains in the Tijuca Forest National Park.
+Christ Redeemer is located at the peak of Corcovado mountains in the Tijuca Forest National Park.
 Visitors can enjoy this statue with easy.
 Rio construction has now made it where visitors can use escalators or elevators to the top.

 Easter Island, Polynesia: